 - State jail felony (the least serious)

 - First-degree felony

 - Capital felony (the most serious, eligible for life imprisonment or the death sentence)

 Punishments for a felony conviction can include over one year in jail or federal prison, fines, and more.

 - Credit card fraud

 You Deserve an Aggressive Criminal Defense Attorney

 Whether you are facing misdemeanor or felony charges, the fact remains that your future is on the line.
-With so much at stake, you can’t afford to rely on an overworked public defender or to face your charges alone.
+With so much at stake, you can't afford to rely on an overworked public defender or to face your charges alone.
 Instead, retain the aggressive representation we offer at Labovitz Law Firm.
-Our criminal defense lawyers are ready to fight for you.
+Our criminal defense team is ready to fight for you.

 Give us a call at (817) 374-4056 to request an initial consultation.